 a) Nicaraguan Sign Language Grammar on-line tutorials: On July 13, 2014, we made available on YouTube our first tutorial, called Nicaraguan Sign Language Grammar Lesson 1.
 This video runs 37 minutes and is presented in Nicaraguan Sign Language with English captioning.
 (Spanish captioned version in production.)

-b) Publication in 2013 of the First Edition of our Nicaraguan Sign Language Handbook.
+b) Publication in 2017 of the Second Edition of our Nicaraguan Sign Language Handbook.

-NICARAGUAN SIGN LANGUAGE HANDBOOK, by James Shepard-Kegl, translated into Spanish by Bertha Simmons (published by Nicaraguan Sign Language Projects, Inc., first edition 2013): Download the grammar and syntax sections (English or Spanish versions) or any of the 18 vocabulary topics sections by selecting the applicable link below:
+NICARAGUAN SIGN LANGUAGE HANDBOOK, by James Shepard-Kegl, translated into Spanish by Bertha Simmons and Nadiezhda Urbina Lugo (published by Nicaraguan Sign Language Projects, Inc., second edition 2017): Download the Spanish version of the grammar and syntax sections and the glossary sections below.